smcclatchy/machine-learning-for-biomedical-science/setup.md

 ## Project organization

+1. Start RStudio.

-1. Create a new project in your Desktop called `ml-biomed`.
+2. Create a new project in your Desktop called `ml-biomed`.
 - Click the `File` menu button, then `New Project`.
 - Click `New Directory`.
 - Click `New Project`.
 - Type `ml-biomed` as the directory name.
 Browse to your Desktop to create the project there.
 - Click the `Create Project` button.

-2. Use the `Files` tab to create  a `data` folder to hold the data, a `scripts` folder to house your scripts, and a `results` folder to hold results.
+3. Use the `Files` tab to create  a `data` folder to hold the data, a `scripts` folder to house your scripts, and a `results` folder to hold results.
 Alternatively, you can use the R console to run the following commands for step 2 only.
 You still need to create a project with step 1.